ProjectDreamland/area51/README.md

-## This is the LEGACY branch, the last version before the migration to VS 2022.
-All tools and all code are fully functional here.

 # Area 51 (2005) Source Code

 Welcome to the unofficial release of the Area 51 (2005) video game source code!
 This project aims to resurrect and preserve a piece of early 2000s video game history for enthusiasts, historians, and developers alike.
 Below is a brief overview of the source code details, its origin, and guidance on how the community can help bring this game into the modern era.